Central Asia Trekking – Packing List

 - Lotion/ body cream/hand cream

-The climate and air in summer in whole of Central Asia is very dry so you will notice how your skin will need more moisture than usual.
+The climate and air in summer in the whole of Central Asia is very dry so you will notice how your skin will need more moisture than usual.
 Also bringing moisturizing SPF lip balm is advisable.

-- Gloves, beanie and scarf
+- Gloves, beanie, and scarf

 In the mountains, it can get very hot or cold, so, if you are sensitive to cold, it would be better pack light items that will make a big difference.
 You can also bring a warm bottle to fill up with water and go to sleep in tents and yurts.
-Yurts are usually heated but only once in the evening, so during the night it can get cool again; therefore, bringing hand warmers or warm bottle can be useful during cold nights.
+Yurts are usually heated but only once in the evening, so during the night it can get cool again; therefore, bringing hand warmers or warm bottles can be useful during cold nights.